evelbulgroz/udacity-public-transport-project/README.md

 Couldn't get Protractor to run, nor grok Angular2's approach to UI testing in time for this project's deadline.
 So no deal, very unfortunately (with a couple of minor exceptions).

 ## Documentation
 You can create auto-generated documentation of the code by running `npm run docs` in NodeJS.
-This will generate a ton of `Cannot find name [some fancy ES6 type]` errros which you can safely ignore.
+This will generate a ton of `Cannot find name [some fancy ES6 type]` errors which you can safely ignore.

 Once generated, open `docs/index.html` to browse the docs.
 They take up a bit of space, so I don't include them by default in this repo.